fmeringdal/do-hashicorp-cluster/README.md

 ```

 ## Initializing Vault
-Our app will need Vault secrets so we need to initialize and unseal the Vault cluster before it can be used.
-We will also manage all of the Vault configuration with terraform.
+Our app will need Vault secrets so we need to initialize and unseal Vault before it can be used.
+We will also manage all of the Vault configuration with Terraform.

 ```bash
 cd vault